jackolney/blog/content/about.md

 - Ensuring compliance with all internal, funder-specific and national reporting requirements, audit requirements, contracts, costing, approvals, procurement and employment
 - Overseeing preparation of research content and financial reports as per funder requirements
-- Identifying suitable funding opportunities from Research Councils, Charities, Governments, Industry and other external bodies for our academics tailored to their research interests, while facilitating cross-faculty and cross-discipline collaborations on bids
+- Identifying suitable funding opportunities from research councils, charities, governments, industry and other external bodies for our academics tailored to their research interests, while facilitating cross-faculty and cross-discipline collaborations on bids

 ### Information Governance